 In terms of power, the Pilot has a solid engine without making you search through numerous trims and options, hoping to get the right one: no matter which trim you choose, the Honda Pilot has you covered.
 When it comes to performance, AWD is available on every trim, and it comes standard on the incredible Elite trim level.
 Inside, you get everything you could want in the Pilot – with plenty of different features and options available at each trim level.
 This makes it easy to customize your Pilot so that it has just what you need.

-The technology inside the Honda Pilot is also fantastic, with features like heated front and rear seats, a one-touch power moonroof, and a wireless phone charger available and standard on different trim levels.
+The technology inside the new Honda Pilot is also fantastic, with features like heated front and rear seats, a one-touch power moonroof, and a wireless phone charger available and standard on different trim levels.
 While a lot of manufacturers hide their best safety features behind a paywall with things like collision mitigation and a road departure warning only available on high trims, these features and more are standard on every model.
 The Honda Sensing intelligent suite of safety technologies, which is standard, helps ensure you and your loved ones stay safe on the road.
 But there is so much more to this fantastic vehicle, which is why, today, we are going to do a full, in-depth analysis.

 A single engine is available on the 2020 Honda Pilot, which might be an issue, except that it is such a fine engine that you really do not need anything else.
 It is a 3.5L 24-Valve V6 engine that delivers up to 280 hp and 262 lb-ft of torque.
 This comes paired with a 6-speed automatic transmission standard on the lowest trim, though some higher trims have a 9-speed automatic with shift-by-wire and steering-wheel paddle shifters instead.

 Intelligent variable torque management All-Wheel Drive (AWD) is available on most models of the Pilot, though it comes standard on the Elite trim level.
 Some trims include intelligent traction management for snow, with sand and mud also available if you choose AWD.
 Since the Elite includes AWD standard, it has full intelligent traction management to go with it, giving you the best performance and driving experience possible even in rough terrain.
+This new Honda vehicle is absolutely top-notch.

 You also get excellent fuel economy with the Pilot, even though it is a midsize SUV.
 If you choose a model with 2WD, the fuel economy will be about 20 MPG in the city, 27 MPG on the highway, and 23 MPG combined.2 Models equipped with AWD get an estimated 19 MPG in the city, 26 MPG on the highway, and 22 MPG combined.2 So no matter which configuration you choose, you will be able to stay on the road for a long time between stops.
 This efficiency only further enhances the performance of this excellent vehicle.